AydinE/express-demo/README.md

 ## Getting started
 1) Pull this repo
-2a) Install Docker for Windows - If windows 7 use docker toolbox and go to step 2b, 2c, 2d and 2e if on Windows 10 just use normal Docker for windows and skip to step 3
+2) Install Docker for Windows - If windows 7 use docker toolbox follow the steps below on Windows 10 just use normal Docker for windows and skip to step 3

-2b) On windows create a docker-machine - this is needed to run the docker containers inside of.
+    On windows create a docker-machine - this is needed to run the docker containers inside of.
-    `$ docker-machine create -d "virtualbox" express-machine` 2c) Start the docker machine
+    `$ docker-machine create -d "virtualbox" express-machine`

+    Start the docker machine
     `$ docker-machine start express-machine`

-2d) Run the command
+    Run the command
     `$ docker-machine env`

-2e) Copy the last line from the output of that last command and paste it into your shell, this will configure it properly
+    Copy the last line from the output of that last command and paste it into your shell, this will configure it properly

 3) Go into the express folder and run the following command to install all the required node packages `$ npm ci`
 4) Navigate to project directory